quan-dao/RoboND-Deep-Learning-Project/writeup.md

 ## 4. The Decoder

 A decoder block is constructed by 3 sub building blocks that are the Bilinear Upsampling Layer, the Skip Connection, and the Seperable Convolutional Layer.
-The architect of one decoder block used in this project is shown in `Fig.5`.
+The architect of one decoder block used in this project is shown in Fig.5.

+![alt text][img5]
+*Fig.5 The architect of a decoder block*

 ### 4.1 The Bilinear Upsampling Layer